FAQ: Frequently Asked Questions

 - How will I receive notification of my application status with UF COM?

-- How can I check the status of my application?
+- What is the status of my application?

-- I know I turned all my formal materials in.
-Why do I keep getting e-mails from you stating that my file is incomplete?
+- I know I turned all my application materials in.
+Why did you email me stating that my file is incomplete?

 - Why haven’t I heard a decision regarding my application from UF COM, I’ve already heard from all of the other programs I’ve applied to this year?